Effective stress management techniques can offset the negative effects of stress in your life. Try these proven, fast, and reliable stress remedies.

 The goal is to simply notice them when they come up and gently push them aside.

-It’s estimated that more than 15 million Americans practice yoga regularly.
-(14)
+It’s estimated that 37 million Americans practice yoga regularly.
+(12)

-One reason for the explosion in interest in this 5,000-year-old practice is that people are looking for a way to de-stress.
-(15)
+One key reason for the explosion in interest in this ancient practice is that people are looking for a way to de-stress.

 Any kind of physical exercise will reduce stress, but yoga excels at it.